Caitlin Cooper: Canberra United, 2010–2013

 In three season at Canberra United, Cooper appeared in 34 games and scored 3 goals.
 In the 2011–12 season Canberra won the Premiership and the W-League Championship.

 Western Sydney Wanderers, 2013–2017

 Cooper joined the Western Sydney Wanderers ahead of the 2013–14 season.
 She made 40 appearances for the club over 4 seasons.

 Sydney FC, 2017–2018

 Cooper joined Sydney FC ahead of the 2017–18 season.
 Sydney FC made it all the way to the 2018 Grand Final, where they lost to Melbourne City 2–0.

 Western Sydney Wanderers, 2018–present

 Cooper would return to the Western Sydney Wanderers for the 2018–19 season.

-Cooper was crowned the W-League team's Wanderers Medal for Player of the Year in 2021 and was also named the club's W-League Members’ Player of the Year in 2021 after impressive performances in every single match this season.
+Cooper was crowned the W-League team's Wanderers Medal for Player of the Year in 2021 and was also named the club's W-League Members' Player of the Year in 2021 after impressive performances in every single match this season.

-Cooper currently holds the all time games record for the Wanderers.
+Cooper held the all time games record for the Wanderers with 83 appearances until she was overtaken by Danika Matos who played her 84th game for the Wanderers against Newcastle Jets on 14 February 2025.